 Richard has recently started working with the Open University and the University of Dundee as a consultant on their research project about coastal change as explored through sound, music and different ways of listening to the ways in which the coast is changing.

-As part of this project I will be streaming the dawn chorus from Cley Marshes on International Dawn Chorus Day – 7 May.
+As part of this project we streamed the dawn chorus from Cley Marshes on International Dawn Chorus Day – 7 May.

 SOUND RECORDING WORKSHOPS

 Richard has led sound recording workshops for both public and corporate events.
 The sessions involved practical exercises for members of the public at a workshop at the Norfolk Wildlife Trust Reserve at Cley.
 He ran a special session for staff at the Norfolk Rivers Trust (NRT) as part of their current project involving eels.
 Richard continues to offer advice to the NRT on best practice in collecting audio data and oral history.